-Anna Bahow is committed to the development of new work and a diversity of voices.
+Anna C Bahow is a Chicago-based director committed to the development of new work and a diversity of voices.

-Bahow is an Associate Artist with The International Voices Project and Chicago Dramatists.
-She served as the 2011-2012 Michael Maggio Directing Fellow at Goodman Theatre.
 Her productions have received JEFF Awards for New Work and Use of Multi-Media.
-Recent work includes Mahuri Shekar’s A NICE INDIAN BOY for Rasaka Theatre and the world premiere of BREWED by Scott Barsotti.
-Bahow's work has appeared on many best of the year lists in Chicago, including 2013's INVASION!
-(TOP FIVE SHOWS of the year Kerry Reid Chicago Tribune) In 2016 she developed ZIRYAB with writer, musician and actor Ronnie Malley, traveled Italy to study with master directors at La Mama Umbria and directed and traveled with MY SWEET LAND by Amir Nizar Zuabi for Silk Road Rising, which was presented at London's Nour Festival 2016 and Toronto's Agha Khan Museum.
+Work includes DETOUR GUIDE for Stage Left Theatre and Silk Road Rising written and performed by Karim Nagi, Mahuri Shekar’s A NICE INDIAN BOY for Rasaka Theatre and the world premiere of BREWED by Scott Barsotti.
+Bahow's work has appeared on many best of the year lists.
+In 2016 she developed ZIRYAB with writer, musician and actor Ronnie Malley, traveled Italy to study with master directors at La Mama Umbria and directed and traveled with MY SWEET LAND by Amir Nizar Zuabi for Silk Road Rising, which was presented at London's Nour Festival 2016 and Toronto's Agha Khan Museum.

 Interested in multi-media, Ms. Bahow has shot photos for her own shows as well as for other theatre artists in Chicago.
 She has studied filmmaking at Columbia College, has production-assisted for independent films and has directed her own short films.

 She has regularly been recognized in the press for her theatre direction.
-Hedy Weiss of the Chicago-Sun Times has written, “Anna C. Bahow is a director of immense skill and subtlety, with an impeccable eye for casting, and a gift for finding the action in a play about the mind and the heart.”
+“Anna C. Bahow is a director of immense skill and subtlety, with an impeccable eye for casting, and a gift for finding the action in a play about the mind and the heart.”
+Chicago Sun Times